jongrover/building-a-wordpress-theme-from-scratch/README.md

 # Building a WordPress Theme From Scratch

-Finished example wordpress app featuring a custom built theme
+Finished example WordPress app featuring a custom built theme.
+Instructions provided are specific to using Mac ecosystem.
+I tried to provide relevant links to explanations for Windows users, but many setup steps will differ.
+However all PHP, HTML, CSS code for creating the theme is platform independant and will be the same for both Mac and Windows users.

 ## Steps

+## Setup Local Server and Install WordPress

 1. Download and install a code editor (if necessary) such as [Atom](https://atom.io).
 2. Download app to spin up a local PHP Apache Server such as [MAMP](https://www.mamp.info/en/) for Mac or [WAMP](http://www.wampserver.com/en/) for Windows.